TheRealFalseReality/aquapi/README.md

 The Aquarium meets the Smart Home!

 Monitor your Aquarium's Temperature and Water Level.
-With EZO Circuit Boards and Probe upgrades, you can also monitor your pH, salinity, dissolved oxygen and other EZO circuits and probes.
+With EZO Circuit Boards and Probe upgrades, you can also monitor your pH, Salinity, Dissolved Oxygen and other EZO circuits and probes.
 Powered by an [esp32](https://esphome.io/) and Controlled by [HomeAssistant](https://www.home-assistant.io/installation/).
-You can set alerts for anything, make automations for auto-top-off, and make beautiful graphs of your aquarium's data (see screenshot).
+You can set alerts for anything, make automations for auto-top-off (see Blueprints), and make beautiful graphs of your aquarium's data (see screenshot).

 [Buy Now!](https://www.capitalcityaquatics.com/store/p/aquapi)